microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/React.md

 layout: docs
 permalink: /docs/handbook/react.html
 ---
-{% raw %}This quick start guide will teach you how to wire up TypeScript with [React](https://reactjs.org/).
+This quick start guide will teach you how to wire up TypeScript with [React](https://reactjs.org/).
 By the end, you'll have

 * a project with React and TypeScript